 Try to think of it this way: If you can stop the cold or flu from developing into full blown misery-mode, you may save yourself several days of feeling awful and prevent spreading the sickness to your family, co-workers and the general public.

 If you wake up the next day still feeling like you’re coming down with something, continue doing as many as the above steps as possible as they may still shorten the length of your cold or flu.
+If you are concerned, call your doctor right away.

 I have to say, doing all of the above things as soon as I had started to feel the slightest bit sick has really helped prevent me from becoming miserably ill over the past decade.
 There were times that I had to cancel dinner plans, skip workouts and turn down sweets and glasses of wine in order to pull it off, but it was always worth it.
 The moral of the story: when your gut is telling you that you might be getting sick, be your own BFF and listen to it!